0nyxl/MathGenius/README.md

 5. Push to your branch: `git push origin feature-name`.
 6. Open a pull request.

+## Special Thanks to Dr. Mohammed Abu-Hadhoud

+I would like to express my deepest gratitude to **Dr. Mohammed Abu-Hadhoud** for his invaluable guidance and mentorship in programming.
+His dedication and expertise have significantly contributed to my learning and growth in the field.
+The knowledge I have gained under his instruction has played a crucial role in the development of this project.

+Thank you for being such an inspiring teacher!

 ## Author

 - **Ahmad Shdeed (Onyxl)**